ta543/ta543/README.md

 **Salesperson Registration and Authentication:**
 - This service handles the collection of salesperson email addresses and basic profile information during registration.
-- It sends a verification email to salespeople to confirm their email address before they can activate a trial.
+- It sends a verification email to sales people to confirm their email address before they can activate a trial.

 **Managing User Data:**
 - Stores salesperson data in a database and provides API endpoints to access this information.